pip-services/pip-services-docs/content/en/dart/grpc/services/grpc_service.md

 #### registerInterceptor
-Registers a middleware for methods in GRPC endpoint.
+Registers a middleware for methods in gRPC endpoint.

 > void registerInterceptor(grpc.Interceptor action)